 SBCERS maintains balances in EBTF to facilitate funding investment mandates and receiving distributions from investment mandates.
 Additionally, when underlying managers maintain a tactical position to cash, these amounts are also held in EBTF.
 Amounts held at SBCERS' custodian bank are uninsured over \$250,000 and uncollateralized.

 SBCERS' DEPOSITS AND SHORT-TERM INVESTMENTS

-Balances as of June 30, 2023
+Balances as of June 30, 2024 Dollars in thousands